Stonehenge (building)

-The Stonehenge is a residential apartment building on Boulevard East in the Woodcliff section of North Bergen, New Jersey in the United States.
-Situated adjacent to North Hudson Park, the building was constructed in 1967 during a high-rise building spree and at 369 ft is among the tallest buildings in the area and once one of the tallest in the state.
+The Stonehenge is a residential apartment building on Boulevard East in the Woodcliff section of North Bergen, New Jersey, in the United States.
+Situated adjacent to North Hudson Park, the building was constructed in 1967 during a high-rise building spree and is among the tallest buildings in the area at a height of 369 ft.
+It was once one of the tallest in the state.
 The 34-story building has 356 apartments and 5 levels of indoor parking.